 Globus sensation is thought to be a common symptom.
 It accounts for 4-5% of new referrals to ear, nose and throat (ENT) outpatient clinics.
 Up to 46% of apparently healthy people complain of the symptom.
 Incidence peaks in middle age.
 There is no difference in prevalence between the sexes.
 However, it is thought that women, more frequently than men, visit a doctor because of the symptom.

 Globus sensation causes

 A multifactorial aetiology is likely.
 Suggested causes include:

 - Gastro-oesophageal reflux disease.
-Reflux of gastric contents may lead to irritation and inflammation of the laryngopharynx, or increased tone in the upper oesophageal sphincter may be triggered by distention or acid in the distal oesophagus.
+Reflux of gastric contents that may lead to irritation and inflammation of the laryngopharynx, or increased tone in the upper oesophageal sphincter that may be triggered by distention or acid in the distal oesophagus.
 In studies where acid is infused into the distal oesophagus, subjects describe a globus sensation.